-To practise as an accredited sonographer in Australia you must have completed a graduate diploma or masters program that has been accredited by the Australian Sonographer Accreditation Registry (ASAR), including completing a comprehensive clinical training program (usually equivalent to three days per week for two years).
+To practise as an accredited sonographer in Australia you must have completed a graduate diploma or masters program that has been accredited by the ASAR, including completing a comprehensive clinical training program (usually equivalent to three days per week for two years).
 Entry to the tertiary programs is available to candidates who have completed an initial appropriate undergraduate degree in health sciences.

 The ASAR has been appointed by the Australian Government to determine the minimum qualification criteria for sonographers accredited to practise in Australia, accredit sonography courses and maintain a registry of sonographers and accredited courses.

 To practise as an accredited sonographer in New Zealand, The New Zealand Medical Radiation Technologists Board (NZ MRTB) has prescribed one New Zealand postgraduate qualification for a person to be eligible for registration in the scope of practice of sonographer: Postgraduate Diploma in Health Science (Ultrasound).

 Applicants to postgraduate sonography studies must be holders of degree-level qualifications in the health sciences.
 Most students have degrees in fields such as medical radiation technology, nuclear medicine technology, physiotherapy and nursing.
 Postgraduate programs are offered by distance learning and require students to undertake concurrent clinical training in a workplace.
 The entrance requirements will differ between institutions, so contacting a number of institutions to compare options is highly recommended.